-Contains full-text access to most ACM periodicals and conference proceedings and contains a large amount of information on gaming and modeling and simulation.
-Includes information from ACM groups such as SIGGRAPH, and SIGCHI.
-Some of the ACM publications such as ACM Computers in Entertainment, may be useful.
-Try a search on Games or Game Design or Game Development and see what you find.
-Or be more specific in your topic.
+Full-text access to most ACM periodicals and conference proceedings and contains a large amount of information on gaming, modeling and simulation.
+Includes information from ACM groups such as SIGGRAPH and SIGCHI.

 NU subscribes to the AbstractPlus records and full text published since 1988 and select content published since 1950 from IEEE journals, transactions, magazines, and conference proceedings; IEE journals and conference proceedings; and IEEE standards.